Ordinary People – Mandy Weidmann, 39, Business Owner, Holland Park

 My stepfather had a laundry detergent distribution business and I came up with this brilliant idea that it would make a great fundraising product for schools/clubs.
 The idea failed terribly, but in the process of trying to get it up, I did all the research into the fundraising industry and discovered it was chaotic because there was no central system connecting community organisations wanting to fundraise, with companies offering products.

 I teamed up with another Brisbane mum, Helen Creswick, who had a basic website, and we launched the Fundraising Directory, a free print and online resource for the community paid for through advertising.
 Advertisers instantly understood the product and the feedback form schools/clubs was overwhelmingly positive.
 Helen and I were both working day and night around our kids to make it all happen.
 We had no business plan or cashflow model – we were making instinctual decisions and having all this fun together.

 Just when things reached a peak, Helen was diagnosed with pancreatic cancer.
 She died two months later.
 I was totally levelled for six months.
 The business has been running for seven years now – she’s still such an important part of everything I do and I think of her all the time.

 My marriage ended last year, which was [also] sad and difficult.
-Both event forced me to be much more serious and strict with the business because it has to provide me with an income, without faltering.
+Both events forced me to be much more serious and strict with the business because it has to provide me with an income, without faltering.